beatrupp/brblog/content/posts/2025/2025-05-02_kMDItemKeywords.md

 author: ben
 ---

-## 🚀 Discover a simple yet powerful technique to make your iOS app more discoverable.
+## 🚀 Discover a simple yet powerful spotlight technique to make your iOS app more discoverable.

-Follow these steps to ensure your app appears in the iOS App Library 📚 under multiple names, not just its display name.
+Follow these steps to ensure your app appears in Spotlight and the iOS App Library 📚 under multiple names, not just its display name.

 ‼️ You won't find this one in Apple’s official documentation (at least not for iOS).